-In addition, third parties may attempt to fraudulently induce employees or users to disclose information in order to gain access to our data or our users' data.
+Third parties may attempt to fraudulently induce employees or users to disclose information in order to gain access to our data or our users' data.
 Cyber-attacks, including account take over, have increased.
-Account take over attacks occur when users re-use passwords from other sites, those sites have data leaks, and attackers use the leaked credentials from the other site to log in as those users on our site.
-Cyber-attacks continue to evolve in sophistication and volume, and may be difficult to detect for long periods of time.
+Account take over attacks occur when users re-use passwords from other sites, those sites have data leaks or breaches, and attackers acquire and use credentials from the other site to log in as those users on our site.
+Cyber-attacks continue to evolve in sophistication and volume, and threat actors are becoming increasingly sophisticated in using techniques and tools, including AI, that circumvent security controls, evade detection, and/or remove forensic evidence, and attacks, and may therefore be difficult to detect for long periods of time.
 Although we have developed systems and processes that are designed to protect our data and user data, to prevent data loss, to disable undesirable accounts and activities on our platform, and to prevent or detect security breaches, we cannot assure you that such measures will be successful, that we will be able to anticipate or detect all cyber-attacks or other breaches, that we will be able to react to cyber-attacks or other breaches in a timely manner, or that our remediation efforts will be successful.
 We may incur significant costs in connection with such remediation efforts, including the costs of notifying applicable regulators and affected users, or offering credit monitoring services.
 We may also incur significant legal and financial exposure, including legal claims, higher transaction fees and regulatory fines and penalties as a result of any compromise or breach of our systems or data security, or the systems and data security of our third party providers.
 In addition, even though some user accounts are compromised due to user error or breaches unrelated to our products or security (such as during an account take over attack), users or the general public may become less confident in our product as a result of such compromises.
-Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and prospects.

-In addition, some of our partners may receive or store information provided by us or by our users through mobile or web applications integrated with our applications and we use third-party service providers to store, transmit and otherwise process certain confidential, sensitive or personal information on our behalf.
+Any of the foregoing could have store, transmit and otherwise process certain confidential, sensitive or personal information on our behalf.
 If these third parties fail to adopt or adhere to adequate data security practices, or in the event of a breach of their networks, our data or our users' data may be improperly accessed, used, or disclosed, which could subject us to legal liability.
 We cannot control such third parties and cannot guarantee that a security breach will not occur on their systems.
 Although we may have contractual protections with our third-party service providers, contractors and consultants, any actual or perceived security breach could harm our reputation and brand, expose us to potential liability or require us to expend significant resources on data security and in responding to any such actual or perceived breach.
 Any contractual protections we may have from our third-party service providers, contractors or consultants may not be sufficient to adequately protect us from any such liabilities and losses, and we may be unable to enforce any such contractual protections.